aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ## What does an addon template look like?
 An environment addon template can be [any valid CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) that satisfies the following:

-* Include at least one [`Resource`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html).
+* Includes at least one [`Resource`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html).
 * The `Parameters` section includes `App`, `Env`.

 you can customize your resource properties with [Conditions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) or [Mappings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html).